Alphabetical by Last Name:

 Stephanie Oakes is a middle school teacher by day, author of gritty-but-magical YA by night.
-Her pulse-pounding debut novel THE SACRED LIES OF MINNOW BLY, about a girl raised in a cult who is accused of a crime, is coming in 2014 from Dial/Penguin.
+Her pulse-pounding debut novel THE SACRED LIES OF MINNOW BLY, about a girl raised in a cult who is accused of a crime, is coming soon from Dial/Penguin.

 Gina Willner Pardo lives near the beach and writes wonderful books, most of them for young people.
 Her most recent title PRETTIEST DOLL (clarion) is about a 13-year-old runaway beauty queen.

 Daniel Pinkwater is the author of eleventy-billion wildly popular books for children and young adults including THE HOBOKEN CHICKEN EMERGENCY, THE BIG ORANGE SPLOT and THE NEDDIAD.
 His most recent picture book is BEAR IN LOVE (Candlewick); his most recent novel is BUSHMAN LIVES!
 (Houghton).
 He can frequently be heard on NPR, SiriusXM, and on certain better French classical music stations.

 Jill Pinkwater is a novelist and illustrator, well known for her goofy and noble Wolves, Polar Bears, Chickens.
 Her most recent picture book collaboration with husband Daniel Pinkwater is BEAUTIFUL YETTA, THE YIDDISH CHICKEN (Feiwel+Friends) and she is hard at work on illustrations for a new book about a stray dog.

 Paul Ruditis is the slightly TV obsessed NYT bestselling author of tons of media tie-ins as well as the popular DRAMA! series (S+S) among others.
 He's now working on something all-new and top secret... more will be revealed soon.

-Patrick Samphire is the otherworldly author of countless science fiction & fantasy stories.
+Patrick Samphire is the otherworldly author of countless science fiction and fantasy stories.
 He's also a talented web and ebook designer and toddler-wrangler.
 His debut middle grade novel SECRETS OF THE DRAGON TOMB is forthcoming from Christy Ottaviano Books, a division of Henry Holt.